Literature / The Little White Horse

 - Sesquipedalian Loquaciousness: Marmaduke Scarlet speaks like this.
 He's a guy who works in a kitchen.

 - Shipper on Deck: Maria for Benjamin and Loveday.
-Loveday for Maria and Robin.
+In turn, Loveday is this for Maria and Robin.

 - Weird Moon: The movie has a continuously-full moon that gets larger and larger as the movie goes on.
 It's an actual plot point, as the moon will destroy the earth unless Maria gives back the moon jewels.